Popularity isn’t always a sign of a smooth-functioning internet phone service.

 - Auto-replies, snippets, and scheduled messages

-- AI-generated call summaries and transcriptions
+- AI call summaries and transcriptions

 - Custom properties and contact notes